1.Why you need to know about cloud

 These cloud categories are:

-Private Cloud – Using infrastructure dedicated to you, that you control
+Private Cloud – Infrastructure dedicated to you and your company

-Public Cloud – Using infrastructure owned by someone else, often shared with other cloud users
+Public Cloud – Infrastructure shared with other users with less control

 Hybrid Cloud – A mix of public cloud with a private cloud or private infrastructure